dennish737/hamwantools/docs/PlanningYourNetwork.md

 Also, if there is a local Junior College, Technical School or University, nearby, you may want to look into their IT programs, and available classes.
+### Network Services
+To run your network successfully, you will need some basic services, so we will need one or more servers to provide these essential services.
+Here is a list of minimal services we will need:
+ - DHCP
+ - DNS
+ - Management and Monitoring (SNMP)
+ - Logging
+ - Time reference source
+ - Routing
+ - Account Management*

+The Mikrotik devices will provide us with DHCP and Routing, while we will need to provide a service for DNS, Managing and Monitoring, Logging, and Time Reference.

+Account management will depend on what you use accounts for.
+If your goal simpley for management access we can use the Mikrotik Account tools, If we want more centralized account management, we can use a strategy like LDAP.

 ### Financing your network
 In most ham based projects, capital funding is handled by the team putting it together, and operational cost is ignored.
 However, for this project you will need to think of both capital funding (money to buy all the equipment